The-Mu-Foundation/Mutorials/CONTRIBUTING.md

 - All “special variables” (i.e. constants to be initialized early) are declared at the top of the file, below any imports

 #### Routing
-- Organize routes by POST/public-GET/private-GET/admin-GET (with comments in all caps declaring each of these blocks; reference code)
+- Public routes should go in `routes/public.js`, private routes in `routes/private.js`, and admin routes in `routes/admin.js`.
+- Within each file, put the POST routes first and the GET routes second.
-- Routes should be in alphabetical order within these 4 categories
+- Routes should be in alphabetical order within these 2 categories.

 ### JavaScript
 DISCLAIMER: these are nitpicky things which we just want to standardize